SoftHu/tos_avg/En/QuestStartTalkENode_1772952969913615.md

 1772953758659892 -->|I can prove myself.|1772953798511930[<b>Speaker 👉 Luna:</b>
 \nPerfect…]
 1772953798511930 -->1772953830609212[<b>Speaker 👉 Luna:</b>
-\nThe casino in Seikyu has something I want.
+\nThe &lbrace;location.19&rbrace; in Seikyu has something I want.
-The casino vault holds a box with a leaf printed on the side.
+The &lbrace;location.19&rbrace; vault holds a box with a leaf printed on the side.
 I want that box.
 Can you get it for me?]
 1772953830609212 -->|Whose box is it?|1772954165157142[ ]
 1772953830609212 -->|What's in the box?|1772954165157142[ ]